 POSP first year students move into the same residence hall and rooms they will be living in for the first semester (the Residence Hall room assigned by Residence Life).
 Sometimes roommates end up participating in POSP together, and sometimes they don’t.
 Participation in POSP does not affect residence hall or roommate assignments.
 We arrange for POSP first year students to move-in mid-morning on the first day of POSP between 9:00 A.M. and 12:00 P.M.
 With the help of returning leaders, participants have time to unload their belongings and get situated in their rooms.
 A suggested packing list is included with the accepted POSP first year students’ materials.

 How do I set up my computer for services at Lafayette?

 Please visit the Technology Guide for New Students for all questions regarding Lafayette’s Information Technology Services.

 How many people are on staff?
 Will there be other groups on campus?

 There are 27 returning students on staff and professional staff from the Lafayette College Landis Center for Community Engagement present throughout the program.
 Other people on campus include Public Safety officers, administrators, Resident Advisers, LEOs, and students who have moved in early for various activities (sports teams, international students, some student leaders, etc.).
 POSP is an entirely substance-free program for first-year students and returning leaders.
 This policy is strictly enforced.

 What kind of transportation does POSP require/use?

-POSP members volunteering with the Firth Youth Center and West Ward Neighborhood Partnership will be transported by van to their respective service program.
+POSP members volunteering with the Firth Youth Center and Urban Garden Initiative will be transported by van to their respective service program.
 These vans are provided by the Landis Center and are driven by van-certified student drivers.
 POSP members and the children in KIC and TIC Camps will be transported by bus to a local park for a field trip on one day.
 All other service programs take place on-campus or in nearby in the Easton community.
 All activities taking place in Easton are close to the Lafayette College campus, and returning leaders will walk with POSP first year students to these locations.

 What is the schedule like?
 Are all activities mandatory?